 meant to be read on an x86 machine.

 CommaShift is interesting.
 What I assume it means is that e.g. 37.5 is

 actually stored as 375.

 The documentation of this device claims a resolution of 0.1 °C, so that

 The data file that I have uses all six channels.
 So I do not know yet what happens if a channel is not connected.
 Whenever I get a data file generated with less than six sensors, I will investigate further.

-Other properties like
+Other tags like

 are not clear at this moment.

 It might be possible to get more information about these to look in the user